There's a new urban market in the heart of downtown Thunder Bay

 Located near the bar are several food vendors offering healthy and delicious menu options along with a public seating area.
 With massive windows overlooking the bustling street corner, this is a perfect lunch spot.

-There are 25 vendors in Goods and Co. including the Superior Seasons grocery, The Pasta Shoppe, Sugar Shack, Superior Bakes and Uncommon Baked Goods but it isn’t all carb-filled goodness.
+There are 25 vendors in Goods and Co. including the Superior Seasons grocery, Sugar Shack, Superior Bakes and Uncommon Baked Goods but it isn’t all carb-filled goodness.
 There are a number of local makers and retailers as well including Peace and Quiet Candles, Clay Collective, Loud Women Collective, 3Ride bike shop and so many more.
 There are also pop-up stalls and booth spaces for artisans and seasonal shops to share their wares.
 There is truly a little bit of everything here.
 Talk about the perfect place to pick up a souvenir or a gift for friends.

 Downtown Revitalization